paceval/paceval/examples_sources/AppCalculation/readme.md

 ![Ein Bild, das Text, Screenshot, Diagramm, parallel enthält.
 Automatisch generierte Beschreibung](media/2b10b25070155cd21501e19772c70a1c.png)

-## 4. CHANGE THE SOURCE CODE VERSION DOWN FOR YOUR OWN NEEDS
+## 4. CHANGE THE SOURCE CODE VERSION FOR YOUR OWN NEEDS

 If you download the source code version of this demo application, you can easily adapt it to your needs or use the example code in your own application.
 For example, you could also draw 3D graphics.